renpy/renpy/sphinx/source/style_properties.rst

-            A combination of `absolute`, which will be treated as an absolute position, and `relative`, which will be treated as a relative position, as discussed above.
+            A combination of `absolute`, which will be treated as an absolute position, and `relative`, which will be treated as a relative position, both being as described above.
 The two components are added together to form the final position.

             Both parameters should always be passed, otherwise unspecified results may occur.